MohamedKhedr700/core-request/README.md

 }
 ```

-The `commonRules` method is responsible for returning the common rules for the requests.
+The `commonRules` method is responsible for returning the common rules for the request.

-you can define the rules that are common for your requests and only the rules,
+you can define the rules that are common for your request and their attributes.
-never-mind about the keys as we will see later.

 ``` php
 <?php